marwahaha/adino-alpha03/README.md

 ## Sam TODOs

-1. finisih writing aboutthe algorithms and machine learning
+1. finisih writing about the algorithms and machine learning
 2. find the requiremnt specification
 3. do some diagrams about the system architecher
 4. improve the ui